nkinar/TimeLimitPDF/README.md

 For the technically-inclined, it is not difficult to re-open the PDF file after the set timeout.
 The code provides details.
 However, this software is expected to be useful in some situations.
-The software is also partially useful for PDFs viewed in web browsers.
+The software is also useful for PDFs viewed in web browsers since the PDF cannot be printed and the PDF text and images will show up as covered by black squares.

 ## Getting Started